xtalker/Requis-Robot/README.md

 guarantee execution order.
 A dir containing test case files is an implied test suite.

 A test case file typically has three sections:
-   Settings:  Things required to setup the test environment before the test cases are executed
+   Settings:  Things required to setup the test environment before the test cases are executed.
-   Variables: Variables common to all the test cases in this file Test Cases:  The test cases themselves made up of the test name and the keywowrds required to implement it
+   Variables: Variables common to all the test cases in this file.
+   Test Cases:  The test cases themselves made up of the test name and the keywowrds required to implement it.
-   Keywords:  The definition of each keyword used in a test case
+   Keywords:  The definition of each keyword used in a test case.